kean/articles/2021-03-24-concurrency.markdown

 ## Tasks

 Nuke has an incredible number of performance [features](https://kean.blog/post/nuke-9): progressive decoding, prioritization, coalescing of tasks, cooperative cancellation, parallel processing, backpressure, prefetching.
 It forces Nuke to be massively concurrent.
-The actor modal is just part of the solution.
+The actor model is just part of the solution.
 To manage individual image requests, it needed a structured approach for managing async tasks.

-The solution is [`Task`](https://github.com/kean/Nuke/blob/93c187ab98ab02f8c891d1fa40ffe92a1591f524/Sources/Tasks/Task.swift#L18), a is part of the internal infrastructure.
+The solution is [`Task`](https://github.com/kean/Nuke/blob/93c187ab98ab02f8c891d1fa40ffe92a1591f524/Sources/Tasks/Task.swift#L18), which is a part of the internal infrastructure.
 When you request an image, Nuke creates a dependency tree with multiple tasks.
 When a similar image request arrives (e.g. the same URL, but different processors), an existing subtree can serve as a dependency of another task.

 Nuke supports progressive decoding and task design reflects that.
 It is inspired by reactive programming, but is optimized for Nuke.
 Tasks are much simpler and faster than a typical generalized reactive programming implementation.
 The complete implementation takes just 237 lines.